SoupyzInc/CanvasDarkMode/README.md

 - List view on dashboard is not in dark mode.
 - Calendar is not in dark mode.
 - Inbox is not in dark mode.
+- Account Settings is not in dark mode.